neilsteyn/migrate-phpexcel-to-phpspreadsheet-with-rector-php/README.md

 composer install

-# 2. Add all your PhpExcel code into the src directory
+# 2. Create a src directory and add all your PhpExcel code into the src directory

 # 3.1 Dry run Rector to see what would be changed